oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture12](images/ocisgw.png)

-**4. Defining a Route Table with a Service Gateway for the Private Subnet**

-In the terrafrom.tfvars file, navigate to the rt\_params data structure.
+9. In the terraform.tfvars file, navigate to the rt\_params data structure.
 Within the rt\_params you will see that there is combination of data blocks that define route rules for the private and public route tables which will be attached to the subnets defined in the previous tasks.

 The first set of route rules being defined are attached to the private subnet.
 This was achieved by utilizing the rt\_data variable and specifying the oci-priv-rt data block as its value.
 This section encompasses the creation of the Route Tables along with defining the associated route rules.

-Copy the variable strings below and paste it into the first set of empty curly brackets within the route\_rules list of the oci-priv-rt data block.
+10. Copy the variable strings below and paste it into the first set of empty curly brackets within the route\_rules list of the oci-priv-rt data block.

 ```
 <copy>